The Best Peach Cobbler

 1. Boil a pot of water on the stove.

-2. Gently lower 2-3 peaches at at time into the water.
+2. Gently lower 2-3 peaches into the water at a time.

 4. Then, remove the peaches and immediately place them in an ice-water bath.
-The ice water shocks the peaches to keep the flesh from cooking and makes them easy to peel.
+The ice water shocks the peaches, keeping the flesh from cooking and making them easy to peel.

-5. Easily peel the skin off of your peaches.
+5. Easily peel the skin off your peaches.

 Why is Peach Cobbler Called Cobbler?